furtivesock/img-prc-assignment3/README.md

 ![Alt text](result_Michelangelo_10000ite.png?raw=true "Result exemple")

 A `stats.prof` file will be generated in the root folder.
-It can be vissualised with snakeviz :
+It can be visualized with snakeviz :

 ![Alt text](stats.png?raw=true "Performance stats")